 This is where I discovered commercial multifamily real estate investing.
 No matter the state of the economy or the state of the world, people still need a place to live.
 In this asset class, we profit from multiple sources: 1) Cash Flow 2) Appreciation 3) Principal Pay Down, 4) Inflation-Hedging and 5) Tremendous Tax Benefits.

-In the graph below, you can appreciate how a $10,000 investment would have performed when invested in commercial real estate versus the S&P 500 Index.
+In the graph below, you can appreciate how a $10,000 investment would have performed when invested in commercial real estate versus the S&P 500 Index:

-am a key principal in our latest acquisitions in Fort Worth and Dallas.
-After collaborating with our asset manager partners, we founded Surgical Multifamily Investments to offer these unique real estate deals to our doctor partners.
+I have participated in over $190 million dollars in apartment acquisitions in San Antonio, Houston, Fort Worth and Dallas.
+After collaborating with our asset manager partners, we founded Axon Equity, LLC to offer these unique real estate deals to our doctor partners.
 Our asset manager partners have over $600 million in combined assets under management.